jwplayer/jwplayer-sdk-documentation/android-3.x.x/docs/advertising/monetize-your-content.md

 ## Add a pre-roll ad break to a player

-The most basic advertising implementation is to run a single VAST ad tag as a pre-roll before each Playlist item.
+The most basic advertising implementation is to run a single VAST ad tag as a pre-roll before each playlist item.

+!!!important
+If you are using IMA ad tags, follow the steps in [Enable Google IMA](../enable-google-ima).
+If you are using FreeWheel, follow the steps in [Enable FreeWheel Ad Manager](../enable-freewheel-ad-manager).
+!!!

 Use the following steps to add a pre-roll to the [player you added to your activity](../../getting-started/add-a-player-to-an-activity):